-Water Polo: Coach David Goodspeed’s frustration was evident immediately following New Trier’s 16-11 loss to Loyola in the Illinois High School Association's (IHSA) Northbrook Sectional championship game.
+Water Polo: Coach David Goodspeed’s frustration was evident immediately following in the Illinois High School Association's (IHSA) Northbrook Sectional championship game.

 For the last six years now, New Trier hasn’t been able to advance to the state championship round.
 Despite being the No. 1 seed in this year’s sectional, New Trier couldn’t finish the job.

 “The refs gave us a lot of kick-outs, but we only scored on about half of them,” said Goodspeed, whose team struggled to score against Loyola’s defense.

 New Trier will have some experienced players coming back for next year’s squad, but the coach said they didn’t produce much in Saturday’s game.

 “The younger kids especially did not play well,” Goodspeed said.
 “We really thought that they would be a spark.”